t: 01463 761301 | 07738 076711

 Well, that’s a wrap…

-2022 is nearly over and we’ll soon be celebrating Hogmanay here in the Highlands.
+As the end of 2024 approaches, we’ll soon be celebrating Hogmanay here in the Highlands.
 As the saying goes, out with the old and in with the new.
-But, traditionally, as well as welcoming in the New Year, here in the Highlands, celebrating Hogmanay is about ending the old year right.
+Here in the Highlands, celebrating Hogmanay is about ending the old year right.

 Preparing for the New Year